 Defense mechanisms refer to behaviors used to protect oneself from unpleasant thoughts and emotions like guilt, anger, shame, and jealousy.
 Some people find these yucky emotions so unacceptable that they will unconsciously employ defense mechanisms to prevent themselves from ever having to acknowledge or experience them.

 Sigmund Freud first proposed the concept of 'defense mechanisms' as an element of his influential theory of personality.
 For those of you who took Psych 101, think back to the Id, Ego, and Superego in which all elements, with the exception of the ego, reside in the unconscious.
 Since their introduction, the concept of defense mechanisms has been expanded quite a bit, and they are still used today to try to understand certain behavioral patterns.

 Defense mechanisms are common, we all use them from time to time, often without realizing.
 Let's take a look at a few common defense mechanisms to see if any look familiar to you.

 [Of Note: There are many defense mechanisms, we will only mention a handful here.
 If you're interested in learning more, a quick Google search will turn up quite a few reliable results.]

-Denial is used to avoid acknowledging an unpleasant truth or reality; usually, because this reality is painful or threatening.
-In grief, we often hear ‘denial’ mentioned in the context of Elisabeth Kubler-Ross’ Five Stages of Grief.
-However, there is no end to the ways that a person can use denial to protect themselves in their grief.
-For example, by saying and believing things like – “I don’t need help.”
-“I’m fine.”
-“I don’t have a problem.”
-“Nothing needs to change” or “I’m over it.”
+Denial is used to avoid acknowledging an unpleasant truth or reality; usually, because the reality is painful or threatening.
+In grief, we often hear 'denial' mentioned in the context of Elisabeth Kubler-Ross' Five Stages of Grief.
+However, there is no end to the ways that a person can use denial in their grief.
+For example, by saying and believing things like - "I don't need help."
+"I'm fine."
+"I don't have a problem."
+"Nothing needs to change" or "I'm over it."

-Who hasn’t had a good grief temper tantrum?
+Who hasn't had a good grief temper tantrum?
 I know I have.
 When a person uses regression they revert to an earlier stage of development and display what might look like immature and insecure behavior.
-A person engaging in regression in their grief might do things like shut down or withdraw, become clingy with family and friends, or act childish.
+A person engaging in regression in their grief might shut down or withdraw, become clingy with family and friends, or act childish.